collective/volto-hydra/README.md

   library or directly use [Plone restAPI](https://plonerestapi.readthedocs.io/en/latest/).
 You should be able to use [Plone GraphQL api](https://2022.training.plone.org/gatsby/data.html) also.
 - You can start small with just simple navigation and just a few basic blocks and work up to supporting more kinds of blocks as you need them.
 - There is a [set of example frontends](https://github.com/collective/volto-hydra/tree/main/examples) in different frameworks.

+### Choose your deployment method
+- A SSR/SPA/hybrid frontend deployment works well with Hydra and will allow Visual Editing.
+  - A pure SPA will either need a catchall route or hash style path routing in order to allow new pages to be added during editing.
-- If want to use static site generation then you will need the following
+- If want to use static site generation (SSG) then you will need the following:
-  - A draft mode or preview server that is used only while the editor is logged in.
+  - A draft mode or preview server that is used only while the editor is logged in (such as nuxt.js in SPA mode).
 Hydra relies on loading changes in the browser.
+    - Normally the same code can be used to generate the SSG version which is published.
+This build would remove hydra.js.
   - [c.webhook](https://github.com/collective/collective.webhook) or similar to trigger the static page build process on edits or publishing.
+  - This will let you have free hosting if you put plone and hydra admin UI onto a host like fly.io that will only load the CMS when someone logs in to to edit.
+  - The nuxt.js example frontend works this way so can be used as an example
-- Pure server side rendering frameworks like Flask won't currently work but could in the future via something like a websocket proxy but would likely be too slow in practice.
+- Pure server side rendering frameworks like Flask won't currently work but could in the future via something like a websocket proxy? but live updates could come too be too slow in practice.
 - if you currently use Volto as your frontend then you should still be able to do so with a few modifications to disable it's builtin editing UI and use hydra instead (TODO)
    - This provides a backwards compatible step before you are willing to rewrite your frontend and has the benefit that